Gas and electricity glossary

 MPRN Your MPRN is your Meter Point Reference Number, which is a unique identifying number for the electricity meter at your property.
 You will need this number if you want to switch electricity supplier.

-Nightsaver meters Making use of a Nightsaver meter can be a great way to cut costs.
-If you choose to install one in your home, any electricity used during designated night time hours will be provided at a lower rate.
+Nightsaver meters If you have a Nightsaver meter, any electricity used during designated night time hours will be provided at a lower rate.
 In order to make the best use of this device, you will need to be using around 20% of your electricity consumption at night.

-Renewable energy This is energy that is sourced from a resource that does not run out.
-Unlike fossil fuels, sources like the sun, water and wind constantly renew themselves.
-This can also come from plants.
+Renewable energy This is energy that is sourced from a resource that does not run out, for example solar, water and wind energy.

-Tiers These are tier based bills.
-If you use a plan without a fixed charge, your payment rates are tiered.
+Tiers If you’re on an energy plan without a fixed charge, your payment rates are tiered.
 This means you pay one price for energy units up to a certain amount of consumption, and another price for anything over that amount.